taylorjg/DontShrinkTests/README.md

+## Turning off shrinking

+When a property fails, FsCheck normally tries to shrink the failing value in order to report the simplest possible value that still fails.
+However, sometimes it can be desirable not to automatically apply shrinking.
+There is a type in FsCheck called <code>DontShrink&lt;a&gt;</code>.
+I have only recently figured out how to use it!

 ## The Common Property Implementation

 To demonstrate shrinking/not shrinking, we will use a test property that contains a deliberate error: